BehindTheMusicTree/audiometa/README.md

 - `128` (Windows Media Player, MusicBee, Winamp)
 - `60` (FLAC players, Vorbis)
 - `153` (Traktor)

-**The Solution**: AudioMeta automatically detects and converts between these different rating systems, so you always get consistent 0-10 scale values regardless of which software created the file.

 > 📋 **Complete Compatibility Table**: See [`rating_profiles.py`](audiometa/utils/rating_profiles.py) for the detailed reference table showing all player compatibility and exact numeric values.